Millennio is a WooCommerce-ready WordPress theme. Millennio combines simplicity and design with great features that will help you boost sales.

 - Call To Action Section Settings 2: Set Call to action Layout to 2/3 + 1/3.
 Set images for each section and enter title and content – you can use HTML elements to style your title and content.

 - Call To Action Section Settings 3: Set Call to action Layout to 1/2 + 1/2.
 Set images for each section and enter title and content – you can use HTML elements to style your title and content.

 - Call To Action Section Settings 4: Set Call to action Layout to Full-Width, set larger image (e.g. 1920x800px).
 Enter title and content – you can use HTML elements to style your title and content.

 - Products Section Settings: Enter the title (“New Arrivals”) and subtitle (“Summer – Spring 2018”), and set the display to a carousel.
 Select the Newest products category.
 Set the number of products to 10.
 Before setting this up, you will need to create Products.

 - Blog Section Settings: Enter the title (“Editorial content”) and subtitle (“Be the first to know.”).
 Leave the category unselected – that way posts from all categories will be displayed.

 - Front Page Sections Order: Set sections in the desired order, or set as in our demo: Call to action section 2, Call to action section 3, Call to action section 1, Products section, Call to action section 4, Blog section.

 - Shop Header Settings: Enable both – My Account and Saved items, and Mini Cart.

 - Shop Layout: Set it to Regular Grid, set shop sidebar to No Sidebar, and set the number of columns on the Shop and Product category page.

-The Customizer is a great WordPress feature that allows you to customize the theme and set theme options.
+The Customizer in the Millennio WordPress theme documentation is a great WordPress feature that allows you to customize the theme and set theme options.
 Customization options available in the Customizer: